Sadafpara/movie_management_project/database/README.md

 +----+---------------+---------------+

 '''
-#potential usecase but didn  not work
+#potential use-case but did not work
 SELECT
 MIN(year_of_birth) #AS oldest_director,
 name